Zihni Buzo: Personal life

 In 1941, Buzo met Elaine Johnson, an Australian teacher of Irish descent and both married the following year.
-The couple had two sons, Alex Buzo (1944-2006), a writer and playwright born in Sydney, and Adrian Buzo (born 1948, Brisbane), a Korean studies scholar and former Australian diplomat.
+The couple had two sons, Alex Buzo (1944–2006), a writer and playwright born in Sydney, and Adrian Buzo born in Brisbane (1948-2025), a Korean studies scholar and former Australian diplomat.
+His granddaughter is Eva Buzo, an Australian human rights lawyer and long–distance swimmer who was the first woman to swim from Lecce, Italy to Vlorë, Albania in honour of her grandfather.

 In the 1991 Australia Day Honours, Buzo's contribution toward the community was recognised in Australia and he was awarded the Order of Australia medal.
 Buzo was a member of the American Society of Civil Engineers.
 Engineers Australia bestowed Buzo with a Honorary Fellowship, an award he cherished above others as it was from his colleagues.
 Buzo died in July 2006.